History of Belgium

 For most of its history, what is today Belgium was either a part of a larger territory, such as the medieval Carolingian Empire, or was divided into a number of smaller states.
-Due to its strategic location as a country in contact between different cultures, Belgium has historically been called the "crossroads of Europe", and for the many armies fighting on its soil, it has also been called the "battlefield of Europe" or the "cockpit of Europe".

-In the Middle Ages, the territory of present-day Belgium was fragmented into numerous feudal principalities, including the Duchy of Lower Lorraine, the Duchy of Brabant, the County of Flanders, the Prince-Bishopric of Liège, the County of Namur, the County of Hainaut and the County of Luxembourg.
-Belgium's modern shape can be traced back at least as far as the southern core of the medieval Burgundian Netherlands.
-The Eighty Years' War (1568–1648) later led to the split between a northern Dutch Republic and the Southern Netherlands from which Belgium and Luxembourg developed.
-The area, long a Habsburg stronghold, briefly came under Bourbon control during the War of the Spanish Succession.
-The resulting Peace of Utrecht transferred the area back to Habsburg control, creating what is now known as the Austrian Netherlands.
+For much of the Middle Ages, the territory of present-day Belgium was fragmented into several feudal principalities, including the Duchy of Brabant, the County of Flanders, the Prince-Bishopric of Liège, the County of Namur, the County of Hainaut and the County of Luxembourg.
+Belgium's modern shape can be traced back at least as far as the Spanish Netherlands during the Eighty Years' War (1568–1648), which is when the Dutch Republic in the north split from the Southern Netherlands from which Belgium and Luxembourg developed.
+The area briefly came under Bourbon control during the War of the Spanish Succession.
+The resulting Peace of Utrecht transferred the area back to Habsburg control, creating the Austrian Netherlands.
 The French Revolutionary wars led to Belgium becoming part of France in 1795.
 After the defeat of the French in 1814, the Congress of Vienna created two new states, the United Kingdom of the Netherlands and the Grand Duchy of Luxembourg, which were placed in dynastic union under the House of Orange-Nassau.
 The Southern Netherlands rebelled during the 1830 Belgian Revolution, establishing the modern Belgian state, officially recognized at the London Conference of 1830.
 The first King of Belgium, Leopold I, assumed the throne in 1831.